-The security-level of D_1 is defined as $SL{C_1} \cap SL{D_1}$.
-It is important to note that there is no delegation between certificates of this chain and thus $SL{D_1} \not\subseteq SL{C_1}$.
+The security level of $D_1$ is defined as $SL{C_1} \cap SL{D_1}$ .
+It is important to note that there is no delegation between certificates of this chain and thus $SL{D_1} \nsubseteq SL{C_1}$ .
 Moreover, the length of this chain is restricted because agreements are signed partner by partner and cannot be delegated, that is, such agreements do not form a web of trust.

 In the previous example, only the owner of a device is involved in the certification process.
-It is however possible to define more precise trust relationships involving other parameters such as tamper-resistance, location, etc. This mechanism makes it possible to take into account the availability of trusted platform in corporate security policy.
+It is however possible to define more precise trust relationships involving other parameters such as tamper-resistance, location, etc. This mechanism makes it possible to take into account the availability of trusted platforms in corporate security policy.
 For instance, suppose that the owner certifies the device $C \xrightarrow{\text{conf}} D$ and the manufacturer M certifies its tamper-resistance $M \xrightarrow{\text{TR}} D$ where TR is the tamper-resistance level.
-The security policy could define that confidential data can be read on devices owned by partners with a given securitylevel or by any neutral tamper-resistant device (e.g. a TCG public terminal).
+The security policy could define that confidential data can be read only on devices owned by partners with a given security level or by any neutral tamper-resistant device (e.g. a TCG public terminal).

-5.3 Fine Grained Application Deployment
+5.3 Fine-Grained Application Deployment

-On one hand, employees would like to transparently use any surrounding appliance such as a larger display embedded in a plane seat, a printer in an airport lounge, or location services offered by a building.
-On the other hand, the corporation has to protect its resources and prevent that an employee unintentionally reveals corporate data to untrusted and potentially malicious devices.
-Our approach makes it possible a tradeoff between flexibility and security.
+On one hand, employees would like to transparently use any surrounding appliance such as a larger display embedded in a plane seat, a printer in an airport lounge, or location services offered in a corporation headquarters.
+On the other hand, the corporation has to protect its resources and prevent that an employee unintentionally reveal corporate data to untrusted and potentially malicious devices.
+Our approach makes it a tradeoff between flexibility and security possible.
 The deployment of pieces of code is based on the corporate security policy that defines whether a device certified by a given entity can be involved when getting access to non-public data or can run some part of an application.
-Such an open federation, in which devices owned by different entities are used, will have to be restricted to secure interactions, and yet remain fully usable.
-Figure 4 presents a simple example: User E_1 is an employee of C_1 and extends his cell-phone (D_1) with a wall display (D_2) .
-The wall-display is owned and managed by another company C_2 .
-The cell-phone is certified by C_1 and can deal with confidential resources.
-The wall-display is certified by C_2 and can also deal with confidential data.
-However, the trust relationship between both companies define that only unclassified data of C_1 can be displayed on devices managed by C_2 .
-As a result, D_1 can deal with confidential resources but D_2 can only deal with unclassified resources.
+Such an open federation, in which devices owned by different entities are used, will have to be restricted to secure interactions, yet remain fully usable.